I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data

 \textbf{Algorithmic Fairness.} A multitude of formal fairness definitions have been put forward in the literature \cite{verma2018fairness}.
-Examples include predictive parity \cite{chouldechova2017fair}, equalized odds, equality of opportunity \cite{hardt2016equality}, and individual fairness \cite{dwork2012fairness}.
-However, they are still a topic of discussion, for instance because these definitions are known to be incompatible \cite{kleinberg2016inherent} and it has recently been argued that even fair models may be prone to disparate treatment \cite{lohaus2022two}.
-Additionally, there are a several definitions that rely on causal mechanisms to assess fairness, e.g., counterfactual fairness \cite{kusner2017counterfactual} and the notion of unresolved discrimination \cite{kilbertus2017avoiding}.
+Examples include statistical parity \cite{dwork2012fairness}, predictive parity \cite{chouldechova2017fair}, equalized odds, equality of opportunity \cite{hardt2016equality}, and individual fairness \cite{dwork2012fairness}.
+However, they are still a topic of discussion, for instance, because these definitions are known to be incompatible \cite{kleinberg2016inherent, lipton2018does}.
+Additionally, there are a several definitions that rely on causal mechanisms to assess fairness, e.g., counterfactual fairness \cite{kusner2017counterfactual}, and the notion of unresolved discrimination \cite{kilbertus2017avoiding}.
 While causal approaches to fairness might be preferable, they require information about the causal structure of the data generating process.
 Moreover, it has recently been shown that causal definitions may lead to adverse consequences, such as lower diversity \cite{nilforoshan2022causal}.
-For these reasons, we take a non-causal perspective in this work.
-We will discuss how existing fairness definitions could possibly be applied to the setting with optional features, but we find that none of the fairness definitions conforms with our three desiderata (see \cref{sec:presentdefinitions}).
+We discuss how existing fairness definitions could possibly be applied to the setting with optional features, but we find that none of the fairness definitions aligns with our desiderata theoretically and experimentally (see \appref{sec:presentdefinitions}{A.2}).